 Type: Business Development Company

 All the same, PSEC is an interesting buy at today’s prices.
-I’m also impressed by the fact that company insiders own 17.4% of its stock.
+I’m also impressed by the fact that company insiders own more than 10% of its stock.

 High levels of insider ownership or buying by no means guarantee that a stock will perform well.
 But it definitely incentivizes management to work in the best interests of the shareholders, as a large piece of their net worth depends on their success.